andrewschenck/paramiko-jump/README.md

         target2.close()

-### Jump Host Example 3: Multiple-Hop SSH "Virtual Circuit"
+### SSH Proxying Example 3: Multiple-Hop SSH "Virtual Circuit"

 You can build a 'virtual circuit' out of multiple SSH connections, each one proxying through the previous.